(PHS - click to enlarge)

 40th reunion, 2006

 Our 40th reunion was held in August, 2006.
 Maggie did most of the work herself, with a little help from Skip and others.
 The Friday night registration was held at the Scotch Pines Golf Course clubhouse (like previous reunions) but the clubhouse was booked for a golf tournament on Saturday so the Saturday night banquet was at the Nichols Steak House in Fruitland.
 One of our favorite teachers, James Johnson, attended with his wife, Leora, and they were welcomed by all of us.
-Several of us went to the Ontario Armory on Saturday afternoon and reminisced about those great dances and took some pictures (see below).
+Several of us went to the Ontario Armory on Saturday afternoon and reminisced about those great dances (see the Armory Dance Reunion below) and took some pictures (see below).
 The PHS class of 1971 had a reunion dance.
 What a great idea!
-There is also a great website with lots of photos of those dances, Bob Dye's 60s Ontario Armory Album.
 Also on Saturday we attended a tour at the Four Rivers Cultural Center in Ontario where we learned a lot about the multi-cultural history of the valley.

 Friday night . . .